squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/models-sql.md

 - **traits** - a dictionary of the dataset traits defined in [squirrels.yml] for the requested dataset.
 - **proj_vars** - a dictionary of the project variables defined in [squirrels.yml].
 - **env_vars** - a dictionary of the environment variables defined in [env.yml].
+- **param_exists** - a function that takes a parameter name and returns a boolean indicating whether the parameter exists (and is enabled).
+- **is_placeholder** - a function that takes a placeholder name and returns a boolean indicating whether the placeholder exists.
+- **set_placeholder** - a function that takes a placeholder name and value.
+Sets the placeholder value (and returns an empty string).

 In Jinja, a dictionary value can be referenced by key with square brackets, the same way in Python, or by simply using dot notation.
 For example: